mustaszewski/europarl-extract/README.md

 ### b) Comparable Corpora

 Contrary to parallel corpora, comparable corpora consist of individual monolingual files in the choosen language(s) rather than of bilingual source-target text pairs.
 In comparable corpora, two sections can be distinguished: one containing only texts originally produced in a given language (e.g. non-translated English), and one containing only texts that have been translated into a given language (e.g. translated English).
 The latter can be further subdivided according to source languages (e.g. English texts translated from Polish, English texts translated from German ...).
-Note that no source texts are stored in the translated section of comparable corpora, i.e. only the target side of each language combination is extracted, while information about the source language is only used as metadata.
+Note that no source texts are stored in the translated section of comparable corpora, i.e. only the target side of each language combination is extracted, while source language information is only used as metadata.
 To extract comparable corpora, the following arguments need to be specified (see also help message `python3 extract.py comparable --help`):

 - `-sl [source_language ...]`: Choose one or more source language(s), separated by blanks.
 For a list of supported language codes, display the help message by calling `python3 extract.py comparable --help`.
 Note: you may also choose `all` source languages.
 - `-tl [target_language ...]`: Choose one or more target language(s), separated by blanks.
 For a list of supported languages, display the help message by calling `python3 extract.py comparable --help`.
 Note: you may also choose `all` target languages.
 - `-i <input_folder>`:  Path to input folder containing Europarl source files, usually txt/.
 - `-o <output_folder>`: Path to output folder where subfolders for each language pair will be created.
 - `-s <statement_file>`: Optional argument to supply a precompiled statement list (CSV format) rather than creating the list from Europarl source files from scratch (**recommended** - extremly speeds up the extraction process!)
 The list can be found in the folder [corpora/](https://github.com/mustaszewski/europarl-extract/tree/master/corpora) of the EuroparlExtract distribution.
-- `-al`: Optional argument to disseminate parenthesised language tags across source files (**recommended** - largely increases number of statements!)
+- `-al`: Optional argument to disseminate parenthesised language tags across source files (**recommended** - largely increases number of extractable statements!)
-- `-c {lang|speaker|both}`: Optional argument to remove parenthesised language identifier and/or speaker metadata tags from output files.
+- `-c {lang|speaker|both}`: Optional argument to remove parenthesised language identifiers and/or speaker metadata tags from output files.
 - `-d`: Optional argument to create a log file for debugging (not recommended - use only in case of problems).

-Example:
+**Example:**

 ```shell
 python3 extract.py comparable -sl all -tl PL BG -i txt/ -o corpora/ -s corpora/europarl_statements.csv -al -c speaker